aeonll/Epic-Dot-Method/README.md

 # Epic Dot Method Script

-This script takes you from the desktop to the captcha on the epic games launcher
+This script does the dot method to quickly create realod smurfs hands-free

 ## Guide
 * Navigate to the python website by clicking [this](https://python.org/downloads)